PSY 652: Research Methods in Psychology I

 • population: The total number of people living in each country in 2022.

-Mapping of variables to elements of the graph
+Mapping variables to elements of the graph

 The Grammar of Graphics